We believe that all parents and carers need to be trained in basic life support. This is also called CPR (cardio-pulmonary resuscitation).

 We also promote healthy lifestyles

-Click on the link https://bit.ly/2TXboyW to see the NHS Parent Information Leaflet on the current pandemic.
+Click on the link https://bit.ly/2TXboyW to see the NHS Parent Information Leaflet on the recent pandemic.
 For STORK champions/trainers, follow local Trust Guidelines on infection control measures.

 Click on these link to see more information about how to cope with your baby crying , and preventing head injury